-We work with owners to provide spay/neuter services to their cats.
+We work with owners and caregivers to provide spay/neuter services to their cats.
 We believe in Trap/Neuter/Return as a humane solution for stray and feral cats.

 Our goal is to reduce the numbers of cats living outdoors.
 We promote the concept of keeping cats indoors.
 Whenever possible, we attempt to socialize young feral kittens so they can be adopted into forever homes.

 We will require cooperation of a caregiver.
 Due to a high volume of requests, there is often a waiting period.
 Please email firstname.lastname@example.org to request services.

 - To keep owned, stray cats off your property, read 10 Tips for keeping cats out of yards and gardens.